giassuncao/deep-learning-optimizers/README.md

 # Deep Learning Optimizers
 Giovanna Assunção Pereira Soares

-A repository to make available and organize the codes developed during the execution of a technical note on medium about Optimization in Deep Learning.
+A repository to make available and organize the codes developed during the execution of a [technical note on Medium about Optimization in Deep Learning](https://medium.com/@giovanna.assuncao.705/otimização-no-deep-learning-5f451be97004).
 These codes enable practical visualization of the theoretical concepts covered in the work, this is part of the coursework for the Machine Learning course by professor [Ivanovitch Medeiros](https://github.com/ivanovitchm).

 The code in the .ipynb files can be found under 'files' in this repository or accessed directly through these Google Colab links: